 - Good for sensitive skin: While other skin brightening agents can dry and irritate the skin, arbutin is less irritating.

 - Improves uneven complexion: Since arbutin inhibits tyrosinase, an enzyme that helps with melanin production, it can prevent dark spots or even help fade them, leading to a more even complexion.

 - Safe to use with other skincare products: There are no known negative interactions between arbutin and other skincare ingredients.

 - It can be used twice daily: For maximum results, arbutin can be used safely both in the morning and at night.

-“Arbutin is available in some skincare products designed to improve pigmentation,” Says Claire Chang, MD, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC.
+“Arbutin is available in some skincare products designed to improve pigmentation,” says Claire Chang, MD, board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC.
 “Use of these products regularly in your routine will improve your complexion.”
-One thing he notes is that arbutin can be a great way to lighten acne scars—she recommends using acne treatments with natural ingredients and arbutin to lighten dark spots that can linger after acne fades.
+Another thing he notes is that arbutin can also be a great way to lighten acne scars—she recommends using acne treatments with natural ingredients and arbutin to lighten dark spots that can linger after acne fades.

 How Long Does It Take for Arbutin to Work?

 The process it takes for arbutin to convert into hydroquinone, arbutin tends allows it to be released slowly into the skin, making it more gentle on the skin because of the slow release.
 But it’s also because of this that In turn, arbutin requires more time to show visible results in reducing pigmentation.

 - Phytochemistry Letters, September 2015, issue 13, pages 35-40 BMC Biochemistry, October 2014, pages 15-23